 - AS Path

-- BGP Standard, Extended and Large Communities in human readable format if known by the route server (i.e. UAE-IX Action and Informational Communities and well-known BGP Communities)
+- BGP Standard, Extended and Large Communities in human readable format if known by the route server (i.e. Action and Informational Communities and well-known BGP Communities)

 Typical search examples